 If you’re into spooky stuff, get in touch with Ghost Tours of St. Augustine.
 Explore the city at night, either on foot or by trolley, learning all about the people who used to (or maybe still do!) live in the old homes and buildings around town.
-For those who love maritime legends, they also offer eerie, lantern-lit ship and marina tours.
+For those who love maritime legends, the experience includes eerie, lantern-lit ship and marina tours.

-Additionally, the park pays homage to the Timucua, the Native American tribe who once inhabited the area.
-The park includes a recreation of their village, as well as a sacred burial site.
-And because I’m sure you’re wondering, yes, there is a fountain that’s said to be the spring of eternal hope.
+Additionally, the park pays homage to the Timucua, the Native American tribe that once inhabited the area.
+The park includes a recreation of their village and a sacred burial site.
+And because I’m sure you’re wondering, there is a fountain that’s said to be the spring of eternal hope.
 Take a drink and let me know if you feel any younger!

 What are some of your favorite lesser-known Florida Adventures?
 Share in the comments!